-Vacation requests must be submitted prior to January 31st to be scheduled for the entire calendar year.
-Vacation time may be divided into blocks of one to two weeks in duration.
+- (a) Vacation requests must be submitted prior to February 28th to be scheduled for the entire calendar year.
 When employees are unable to reach consensus, vacations will be scheduled according to seniority.
 This means that the employee with the most seniority will have the first choice of vacation times.
-Vacation requests must be approved by the Employer by February 20th of each year.

-Requests received after January 31 will be approved on a first come, first served basis, subject to operational requirements as determined by the General Manager.
+Vacation requests must be approved by the Employer by March 20th. - (b) Requests received after February 28th will be approved on a first come, first served basis, subject to operational requirements as determined by the Administrator. - (c) Once vacation has been approved, it will only be changed by mutual agreement and availability.